Netherlands Worldwide

 Permission for funeral or cremation

-If the pregnancy was less than 24 weeks and your child did not live or lived for less than 24 hours, permission (leave) is not required by law.
-However, it is possible to get leave in this situation.
+If the pregnancy was less than 24 weeks and your child did not live or lived for less than 24 hours, permission is not required by law.
+However, it is possible to be granted permission in this situation.
 Please call 14 043 for more information.

 Registration in the BRP